What is a mortgage? Loan basics for beginners

 What’s the best type of mortgage for you?

-• The home’s purchase price.
+- The home’s purchase price.
 If you want to qualify for government-backed or conventional loans, the home’s price needs to be at or below the maximum threshold.
 Otherwise, you may need a jumbo loan.

-• Whether you want a fixed or adjustable rate.
+- Type of mortgage rate.
 Many lenders prefer the predictability of a fixed-rate loan, especially if you plan to own the home for a long time, while an ARM may make sense if you plan to sell or refinance before your rate adjusts.

-• Lender fees and interest rates.
+- Lender fees and interest rates.
 Your mortgage rate directly affects how much your monthly payment will be.
 What is a good interest rate for a mortgage?
 That depends.
 What’s probably more important to know is that even a small reduction in your interest rate can save you a lot of money.
 You also will need to pay fees such as closing costs, which typically total 3% – 6% of your loan amount.
 Be sure to look at a loan’s annual percentage rate, too.
 The APR includes all the costs of a loan and allows you to directly compare mortgage offers.

-• If you meet the requirements for government-backed loans.
+- Eligibility for government-backed loans.
 FHA, VA, and USDA loans can make buying a home more affordable for eligible borrowers.
 It’s worth checking if you’re eligible.

 How to get a mortgage

 Most lenders will follow the steps outlined here to assess your eligibility and approve you for a mortgage.
+While the process may seem overwhelming at first, being prepared and understanding what to expect can make it much smoother.

 Prepare your finances

 You’ll want to review your finances to understand how much you can afford to spend on a home.
-Rocket Mortgage has an affordability calculator that can help you get started.
+Rocket Mortgage has a home affordability calculator that can help you get started.
 Important figures to check include your credit score and your DTI ratio.
 Lenders use those numbers to gauge how well you manage your finances and whether you can afford the monthly mortgage payment.
 You can use a mortgage calculator to estimate costs.
 You also will need to have money saved up for the down payment.
-You also have to pay closing costs, which typically total 3% - 6% of your loan amount.
+You also have to pay closing costs, which typically total 3% – 6% of your loan amount.

 Get mortgage preapproval

-When you’re ready to start shopping for a home, apply for mortgage preapproval.
+When you’re ready to start shopping for a home, apply formortgage preapproval.
 The lender will review the financial information you submit and estimate how much it expects you could borrow to buy a home.
 This is useful because it shows real estate agents and sellers that you’re ready to buy.
 Mortgage preapproval letters are usually valid for 60 – 90 days.

 Shop for a home and make an offer

-Work with a real estate agent to find and tour available homes in your desired area.
+Work with areal estate agent to find and tour available homes in your desired area.
 Your agent can help you submit a competitive offer to sellers.
 The purchase offer will include the price you’re offering, important terms such as contingencies that need to be met for the sale to go through, any offer of earnest money, and a timeline for closing the sale.

 Get final approval